Program Overview

 It can be difficult to pinpoint a cause for migraines.
 Genetics and environmental factors may be involved.
 Some people are more prone to migraines than others.
 Some of the risk factors include:

-• Family history.
-Having family members with migraines means you are more likely to experience them.
+• Family history: Having family members with migraines means you are more likely to experience them.

-• Age.
-Migraines can begin at any age, though the first often occurs during adolescence.
+• Age: Migraines can begin at any age, though the first often occurs during adolescence.
 After peaking in your 30s, your migraines may gradually become less severe and frequent as you age.

-• Sex.
-Women are three times more likely than men to have migraines.
+• Sex: Women are three times more likely than men to have migraines.

-Finding out which type of headache or migraine is a crucial first step in finding out which treatment options to pursue.
+Finding out which type of headache is a crucial first step in finding out which treatment options to pursue.
 Neurologists and other headache specialists sometimes have difficulty diagnosing a headache condition as purely occipital neuralgia or migraine, and there may be some overlap in the classification.

 • MRI of the cervical spine to assess for nerve compression